Chris Jent: Ohio State (2011–2013)

 On June 29, 2011, Ohio State head basketball coach Thad Matta introduced Jent as an assistant coach for the Buckeyes.

 Sacramento Kings (2013–2014)

 On June 10, 2013, Jent became an assistant coach with the Sacramento Kings.
 He was relieved of his duty on December 16, 2014.

 Bakersfield Jam (2015–2016)

 Jent would later on be the newest head coach for the Bakersfield Jam in 2015 after their former head coach ended up accepting an assistant coach/leading player development position for the Phoenix Suns.

 Return to Ohio State (2016–2017)

 Jent returned to Ohio State as an assistant following the 2015–16 season.

 Atlanta Hawks (2017–2022)

 For the 2017–18 season, Jent was hired as an assistant coach with the Atlanta Hawks.

-Los Angeles Lakers (2022-present)
+Los Angeles Lakers (2022–2024)

-For the 2022–23 season, Jent was hired as an assistant coach for the Los Angeles Lakers.
+On September 27, 2022, Jent was hired to serve as an assistant coach for the Los Angeles Lakers.

+Charlotte Hornets (2024–2025)

+Jent was hired as an assistant coach on Charles Lee's staff for the Charlotte Hornets in the 2024 offeason.

+In 2025, Jent coached the Hornets in the 2025 NBA Summer League; the team went 6-0 and won the championship over the Sacramento Kings, 83-78.

+New York Knicks (2025–present)

+On August 8, 2025, the New York Knicks hired Jent to serve as the team's associate head coach under head coach Mike Brown.